 Get Advice About Making a Career Change

 Since most people do not stay in the same occupation for their entire working lives—some individuals even switch careers multiple times—there will probably come a time when you will want to make a change.
 A career guidance professional can give you advice when you are taking on this kind of transition.

 Meet with a career development specialist who can help you assess your transferable skills.
-With his or her assistance, you can discover what skills you can bring to your new occupation and which ones you will need to acquire before you can begin a new career.
+With their assistance, you can discover what skills you can bring to your new occupation and which ones you will need to acquire before you can begin a new career.

 Where Can You Get Career Guidance

 Career centers in public libraries are a good source of free career planning assistance.
 Librarians can teach you to use all the resources and tools.
 Many also have counseling services available.
-In addition, many community agencies provide free or low-cost vocational assistance, including occupational training programs and workshops on job search skills.
-One-Stop Career Centers, which the U.S. Department of Labor sponsors, are located throughout the country.
+Also, many community agencies provide free or low-cost vocational assistance, including occupational training programs and workshops on job search skills.
+The U.S. Department of Labor sponsors One-Stop Career Centers located throughout the country.
 These offices provide tools and services to help job seekers and students.